Jparl0/Jparl0/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Canasta Website
+- 🔭 I’m currently working on a Canasta Website & Health Education Site
-- 🌱 I’m currently learning Python3
 - 👯 I’m looking to collaborate on backend projects
 - 📫 How to reach me: Joeyparlamenti@gmail.com || [Portfolio Site](https://joeyparlamenti.com/)
 - 😄 Pronouns: He/Him